harshithmullapudi/webstacks/README.md

 # React - webstacks

-## A website designed for the club (Web development) to make learning process much easier and also competitive.
+## A website designed for the club (Web development) to make the learning process much easier and also competitive.

 ### Features
 1. Leaderboard